Christmas Eve, Christmas Day & New Year’s Eve Special Holiday Events

 The bar opens at 5pm and we usually have some mulled wine, gluwein, brewing on the bar to make you think of skiing.
 Margaritas or Tequila Sunrises are usually featured but other cocktails and drinks are there too.
 Wine is served all night at your table and liqueurs are self-serve afterwards.

 Happy Holidays to all!
-We hope to see you soon!
+We hope to see you all soon!